-The Luce Foundation pursues its mission through eight grant-making programs.
+The Luce Foundation pursues its mission through individual grant-making programs.
 Each program has unique goals and specific guidelines that differ from those of the other programs.
-A prospective grantee interested in a particular program should visit that program’s section on this website to learn about its goals and guidelines before submitting an inquiry.
+A prospective grantee interested in a particular program should visit that program’s section on this website to learn about its goals and guidelines before submitting a concept note.

-All of the programs accept unsolicited inquiries; these inquiries may be submitted at any time.
+All of the programs accept unsolicited requests, which we call concept notes; these concept notes may be submitted at any time.
 Several programs also sponsor competitions.
 Such competitions often have special rules and specific deadlines.
 Details like these are explained in each program’s section on the website.

 Below, you will find information about eligibility requirements for all grantees, irrespective of the program to which they are applying, and about the application process.
 Please read these sections and the program-specific guidelines carefully before beginning the application process.

-All inquiries and proposals must be submitted through our on-line portal.
+All concept notes and proposals must be submitted through our on-line portal.

 General Eligibility Requirements and Restrictions